The Japanese Maple Guide

 How To Use

-Japanese maples are versatile and can be used in a variety of ways in the landscape.
-Here are some recommendations based on their size and shape:
+Japanese maple trees are versatile and can be used in various ways to enhance your landscape.
+Here are some recommendations based on their characteristics: